One Planet Week

 One Planet Week aims to provide a platform from which to promote awareness, and share knowledge and actions on sustainability to staff, students and the wider community.
 The title reminds us that we live on a planet with finite resources and that currently we're living beyond those limited means - every year the average European consumes 3 planet’s worth of resources (for the USA the figure is 5 planet’s worth)!

-For presentations given outside of One Planet Week, we have a range of sustainability and climate change themed talks within this York Ideas YouTube playlist.
+For presentations given outside of One Planet Week, we have a range of sustainability and climate change themed talks within our York Ideas YouTube playlist.

 Charlie Jeffrey, Vice-Chancellor

 One Planet Week 2023: Land and Nature

-Our theme for 2023 is Land and Nature, with most events available in person and open to the public, and will be recorded.
+This year our One Planet Week theme is Land and Nature, with most events available in person and open to the public, and will be recorded.

 Join in with our events